 - Lynda Ann Loring: Director of International Student Programs, Director of English Immersion, Humanities Teacher, Rabun Gap-Nacoochee School, Rabun Gap, GA (international student retention and support)

-- Kila McCann: Director of Admissions and Financial Aid, Fountain Valley School of Colorado, Colorado Springs, CO (international student retention and support)
+- Kila McCann: Director of Enrollment Management, Fountain Valley School of Colorado, Colorado Springs, CO (international student retention and support)

 - Matt Nink: Executive Director of the Global Youth Leadership Institute and Executive Director of the Stuart Center for Global Leadership, Lake Forest Academy, Lake Forest, IL (global education)